OfficeDev/outlook-dev-docs/docs/add-ins/addin-tutorial.md

 ### Implementing a UI-less button

-We'll start with the **Insert Default Gist** button.
+We'll start with the **Insert default gist** button.
 This button simply executes a JavaScript function in the function file rather than open a task pane.
 This kind of button is referred to as a UI-less button.

 The goal for this button is to check if the add-in has been configured yet.
 If it has, then it will load the content of the gist that the user has selected as default and insert it into the body.
 If it hasn't, then it will present the settings dialog.
 However, it's a little strange to just present the settings dialog to the user without some explanation.
 So in this case, we'll show the message bar included in the dialog's HTML to give the user some idea why they're seeing the dialog.